FlorianYan/Formal-Verification-and-Testing-Projects/Rigorous-Software-Engineering/README.md

 ## Abstract
 In the following project,  we will use **Program Analysis** to verify 3 properties of JAVA programs.
 In particular, we will use **Abstract Interpretation** and **Pointer Analysis** with APRON and SOOT as well as rigorous **Testing** to reason about the programs.

+## Licence
+This project belongs to the SRI Lab at ETH Zurich